MicrosoftDocs/learn/learn-pr/azure/tm-use-a-framework-to-identify-threats-and-find-ways-to-reduce-or-eliminate-risk/includes/1-introduction.md

 ## When to Use Them

-This framework should be applied on every data-flow diagram created for a new or existing system.
+This framework should be applied to every data-flow diagram created for a new or existing system.

+> [!NOTE]
-The goal is to find and fix as many issues earlier in the development lifecycle.
+> The goal is to find and fix as many issues earlier in the development lifecycle.
 The longer you wait, the greater the risk for your customers.

 ## What to Expect